Open for comment

 Car share also reduces overheads for residents who rarely drive, and do not need to own their own vehicle.
 The City has the lowest rate of household car ownership in metropolitan Sydney – close to 35% of City households do not own a car, compared to approximately 12% of households across greater Sydney.

 We began our car sharing trial in 2007 when 3 car share operators responded to an open expression of interest.
-Since that time the number of car share members has steadily increased, and in the past 4 years membership has grown from approximately 6,300 to almost more than 26,000.
+Since that time the number of car share members has steadily increased, and since January 2011 membership has grown from approximately 6,300 to almost more than 26,000.
 Nearly one-third are business members.

 On average there are 37 members for every car share vehicle parked on the City’s streets.
 An estimated 20% of City households are now car share members.